decentration/followgation/README.md

 # The Lazy Gator 🐊 (Polkadot Blockchain Academy)

-**Use at your own risk** and customise at will.
+_**Use at your own risk** and customise at will._

-The Lazy Gator is a Limited -Delegated-Proof-of-Stake pallet forked from Kilt, but it also allows users to be a "Lazy Gator" and follow other delegators actions in a passively.
+The Lazy Gator is a Limited -Delegated-Proof-of-Stake pallet forked from Kilt, but it also allows users to be a "Lazy Gator" and follow other delegators actions passively.
 (AKA "LLDPoS").
 Customised by Ramsey(Decentration).

 This repo customises a Kilt Node, specifically their parachain-staking Limited Delegated Proof-of-Stake (LDPoS) `pallets/parachain-staking` to have the added feature of a user being able to follow a delegator of their choice ,so that the selected delegator can select the candidate on their behalf.